mshawn383/rust_todo/README.md

 - ❌ Delete entire categories
 - 🔁 Reactive UI updates using `Signal` and `RwSignal`
 - ⚡ Built with client-side rendering (CSR) using Leptos
-- 🎨 Styled with Tailwind CSS (optional, if used)
+- 🎨 Styled with Tailwind CSS

 ## 🛠️ Tech Stack